 Gather all ingredients and quantities

 For an accurate cost price calculation you need the exact quantity of each ingredient.
-This means not just the main ingredient, but also all garnishes, sauces and spices.
+This means not just the main component, but also all garnishes, sauces and seasonings.

 - Tortilla (corn or wheat)